LS-2ednar/OpenFOAM_Programming/README.md

 The first example (**00_monod_simple**) is used to show how the basic monod calculation with a fixed value for muemax and an inital cell density can be applied and how the amount of cells would be calculated using C syntax.

 ### Second example
 The second example (**01_monod_save_data**) shows how data is accessed from dictionary files and how to work with runTime.
-Furtherit is show how data can be stored in other files by creating a "postProcessing" directory where the calculated cell values per time step are stored in a file called "CellGrowth.csv"
+Further, it is show how data can be stored in other files by creating a "postProcessing" directory where the calculated cell values per time step are stored in a file called "CellGrowth.csv"

 ### Third example --> not working jet
-Here an simple bioreactor geometry is provided and the idea is to link the previously function with the simpleFoam solver to get an idea about the fluid dynamics in the reactor as well as the current amount of cells at timestep t.
+The Cell Growth is determined after an initial calculation of of the flowfield (using simpleFoam) followed by the custom function also the concept of a substrate is introduced.